As many people try to cut down on chemicals in their houses, maybe it’s time to go back to some old-fashioned ideas about cleaning.

 Before modern appliances were the norm, soaking gravy stains in warm, soapy water and avoiding harsh chemicals on your pretty bone china meant no needless scouring or rinsing – and more time for relaxing over dinner … without that annoying dishwasher humming noise in the background.

 Instead of carpet powder, put a couple of drops of clove oil into the vacuum nozzle when you are vacuuming and it’ll help make carpets smell beautifully fresh, and clean.
-An added bonus, clove oil is also antimicrobial, and helps kill bacteria.
+An there’s an added bonus – clove oil is also antimicrobial and helps kill bacteria.

 By combining these two products in a spray bottle, you’ll have a non-toxic tool at your fingertips to clean the refrigerator, sanitise surfaces, remove tough stains such as tea and coffee, as well as a ‘green’ drain cleaner.